 If you’re able to eat normally and maintain your weight without snacks, then don’t include them.

 *Adapted from Eldridge B, and Hamilton KK, Editors, Management of Nutrition Impact Symptoms in Cancer and Educational Handouts.
 Chicago, IL: American Dietetic Association; 2004.

 Physical activity has many benefits.
 It helps you maintain muscle mass, strength, stamina, and bone strength.
 It can help reduce depression, stress, fatigue, nausea, and constipation.
 It can also improve your appetite.
-So, if you don’t already exercise, talk to your doctor about aiming for at least 150 minutes of moderate activity, like walking, each week.
-If your doctor approves, start small (maybe 5 to 10 minutes each day) and as you are able, work up to the goal of 150 minutes a week.
+So, if you don’t already exercise, talk to your doctor about aiming for at least 150 to 300 minutes of moderate activity, like walking, each week.
+If your doctor approves, start small (maybe 5 to 10 minutes each day) and as you are able, work up to the goal of 300 minutes a week.
 Listen to your body, and rest when you need to.
-Now is not the time to push yourself to exercise.
 Do what you can when you’re up to it.

 The American Cancer Society medical and editorial content team